HoRse Feed & Supplements to Support Tying Up

 - RER is thought to be caused by abnormal regulation of calcium within the cell.
 Calcium is critical for normal muscle contraction and relaxation.
 Young horses in training, fillies, and horses with nervous temperaments appear to be most affected by RER.

-- Sugar stored in the muscle is known as glycogen.
-Normally, glycogen is broken down by an enzyme known as amylase and is used as energy for performance.
+Sugar stored in the muscle is known as glycogen.
+Normally, glycogen is broken down by an enzyme known as amylase and used as energy for performance.
 Horses with EPSM cannot metabolize glycogen normally.
 The muscle therefore can’t use glycogen for energy, and glycogen stores build up abnormally.
 Symptoms include those associated with ER, but may include exercise intolerance, muscle stiffness, back pain, shifting lameness, muscle atrophy, and a camped-out stance.

 Dietary Goals for EPSM or RER horses